tomkadwill/tomkadwill.github.io/_posts/2020-06-30-rails-api-tutorial-part-2-create-rails-api-basic-controllers-and-models.markdown

 As you can see, `BooksController` is a regular Ruby class that inherits from `ApplicationController`.
 The inheritance provides the class with methods for handling incoming requests, params, etc.

 You'll notice that the class was also generated with an empty `index` method (Rails developers call this an 'index action').
 Even though the method is empty it does have a purpose.
 Any requests which hit `BooksController#index` will be served a successful response, with a 204 status code.

+#### Calling the controller action via cURL

 We can test that via cURL:

 ```
 $ curl http://localhost:3000/books -v